exercism/julia/CONTRIBUTING.md

 * [Generic information about track-contributing][contributing-generic]

+There are track-independent guides on how to use git and GitHub available:

+* [Git Basics][contributing-git-basics]
+* [Pull Request Guidelines][contributing-pr-guidelines]

 ## Code of Conduct

 Help us keep Exercism welcoming.
 Please read and abide by the [Code of Conduct][coc].